IanaArefeva/generational-framing-reddit/README.md

 ---

 ### 📌 Project Overview
-This project examines how Reddit users formulate and contest generational stereotypes regarding Gen Z, Millennials, Boomers, and Gen X. By analyzing 1,568 validated claims extracted from 4,199 raw parent-reply pairs, we map the "linguistic packaging" of stereotypes and the sophisticated "reframing moves" users employ to defend their generational identity.
+This project investigates how Reddit users construct and contest generational stereotypes concerning Gen Z, Millennials, Boomers, and Gen X. By analysing 1,568 validated claims, we map the relationship between the "linguistic packaging" of stereotypes and the strategic "thematic pivots" users employ to defend their generational identity.

 ### 🔬 Research Questions (RQs)
-* **RQ1:** What kinds of frames appear in generational stereotype claims?
+* **RQ1:** Which thematic frames are most common across different generational groups?
-* **RQ2:** How are stereotypes distributed by source type (auto-, hetero-, and counter-stereotypes)?
-* **RQ3:** How do users respond (stance and counter-moves such as “not all,” counterexamples, and reframing)?
+* **RQ2:** Does the use of noun-label generics correlate with increased linguistic negativity?
+* **RQ3:** How does the level of abstraction (Generic vs. Specific) influence the success of a counter-move?
+* **RQ4:** What are the characteristic thematic transitions (pivots) used during reframing?
-* **RQ4 (Exploratory):** How is Gen X positioned relative to the other groups?
+* **RQ5 (Exploratory):** How is Gen X positioned within high-friction generational discourse?

 ---